JuliBoii/learning-multithreading/ModernCPP/Notes.md

 - Put `[]` instead of the function name
 - Write the arguments in the usual way
 - Write its body inline
-  - The semi-colon at the end of the lambda expression is necessary
+  - The semicolon at the end of the lambda expression is necessary
     ```c++
     [](int arg) { return 2 * arg; };
     ```